San Francisco Pedestrian Accident Lawyers

 Take Good Notes

-You need detailed notes about the accident to ensure you do not lose critical evidence about your claim.
+You need detailed notes about the accident to help protect important evidence about your claim.
 After an accident, if you are physically able, talk to the driver and their passengers.
 The driver and their passengers may become witnesses as the case progresses.
 Take notes about them and other potential eyewitnesses.
 Write down the driver’s license number, get their name, phone number, and insurance policy information.

 Take pictures and videos of the accident, the accident scene, your injuries, and any property damage.
-Take pictures of the other vehicle and its license plate.
+Capture photos of the other vehicle and its license plate.
 Take note of their other driver’s insurance card, too.

 Start Documenting Your Injuries

-It is a good idea to keep personal notes on your accident-related medical conditions and how they make you feel.
+It is a good idea to keep personal notes on your accident-related medical conditions and how they affect you.
 Document the medical care that you receive.
-Describe the injuries of which you have complaints, including descriptions of the following:
+Describe your injuries, including the following:

 There are many things that you should never do after a traffic accident.
 These actions can lead to a negatively impacted case.
 Never do the following:

-After a traffic accident, you will be bombarded with calls, letters, and maybe even emails that want you to provide insurance companies with information about the accident.
+After a traffic accident, you may get calls, letters, and maybe even emails from insurance companies asking for information about the accident.
 You should never comply with these requests, especially if you have not retained legal counsel.
 Consult an attorney before answering any questions.

 Never admit fault.
 Even an apology can be used against you.
-It may be a knee-jerk reaction to say, “I’m sorry,” but that can be fatal to your case.
+It may be a knee-jerk reaction to say, “I’m sorry,” but that may adversely affect your case.

 Motor Vehicle Accident